fractus-io/fidelio/README.rst

 .. end-badges

-rom the National Vulnerabilities Database (NVD)
+An application for downloading and displaying Common Vulnerabilities and Exposures (CVE) from the National Vulnerabilities Database (NVD)

 Installation
 ============